PY-Project/Team_work/README.md

  # The last Class is named Player(Sound Track,Track List,Controls)

-  in which we call the methods created in the other 3 classes ......
+  that inherites all methods and attributes from the 3 classes , and in which we call the methods created in the other 3 classes ......